Docker containerized apps (for scientists)

 Essentially, with Docker, we provide a recipe for building a reproducible execution environment, and the infrastructure ensures that environment exists for our program.
 The recipe is ideally encapsulated in the Dockerfile.
 The trade-off is that setup is a bit clunkier.
 The upside is that the second setup (and every one after that) is, in principle, effortless and portable.

-It’s often not the best-suited tool for my research-oriented needs, which often means heavy GPU requirements, which Docker handles poorly.
-The things I do that do not need a GPU are usually tiny, and the massive Docker engine feels inefficient and ungainly to use, so I skip it.
+It’s often not the best-suited tool for my research-oriented needs, which can mean heavy GPU requirements, which Docker handles poorly.
+The things I do that do not need a GPU are usually tiny, and the massive Docker engine feels inefficient and ungainly, so I skip it.
 In between, there are people trying to scale web apps who love it.
-There’s an ecosystem targeting researchers called apptainer but since no one cares much about researcher needs, the ecosystem is not as rich.
+There’s an ecosystem targeting researchers called apptainer, but since researcher needs are rarely a priority, the ecosystem is not as rich.
 YMMV.

 1 Installation

-There’s a GUI for all the setup called Dock station which might make some steps easier on some platforms.
+There’s a GUI for most of the setup called Dock Station, which might make some steps easier on some platforms.
 TBC.

 1.1 Linux

 Installing Docker is easy.
-Do not forget to give yourself permission to actually run Docker:
+Don’t forget to give ourselves permission to actually run Docker:

 1.2 macOS